 Encoded URLs should match to unencoded rules, however, unencoded URLs will not match to encoded rules.
 Make sure to keep your rules unencoded, at least according to the robots.txt testing tool.

 Even if you’re an experienced SEO, we hope that the above has unearthed some points about the Robots Exclusion Standard that you didn’t know previously.
-If you’re interested in learning more about this topic, then you might be interested in reading our introductory guide to robots.txt or we’ve also written about the best-kept secret in SEO: Robots.txt Noindex.
+If you’re interested in learning more about this topic, then you might be interested in reading our introductory guide to robots.txt or we’ve also written about how robots.txt noindex used to work and alternative options for controlling indexing.

 Be the First to Know About the Latest Insights From Google